paulrobello/par_infini_sweeper/README.md

 - Optimize for more performance

 ## Whats New
+- Version 0.3.4:
+  - Remove some unnecessary dependencies
 - Version 0.3.3:
   - Subgrids now have subtle checker background
   - Added `S` key to toggle subgrid highlighting